Ted Douglas

-Edward Simpson Douglas (1885 – 23 December 1956) was a Scottish professional golfer.
+Edward Simpson Douglas (30 May 1885 – 23 December 1956) was a Scottish professional golfer.
 Douglas began his career in his native Scotland before briefly moving to the United States.
-Shortly thereafter, he moved the New Zealand where he became a star touring professional, winning the New Zealand Open four times and a number of other prominent titles.
-By 1925, he was described as "finest golfer New Zealand ever had."
+Shortly thereafter, he moved the New Zealand where he became a top touring professional, winning the New Zealand Open four times and a number of other prominent titles.
+By 1925, he was described as the "finest golfer New Zealand ever had."

 Professional career

 He was born Edward Simpson Douglas.
 Douglas is from Scotland.
 During his early years in Scotland he was associated with Newton More Club in Perthshire and Fort George Club in Morayshire.
 Douglas had some success as a young professional while in Scotland.
 At the age of 20, he finished in the top-20 at the Scottish Professional Championship held at Cardross.

 At the age of 22, he moved to the United States.
 He lived in the United States for 5 years.
 He worked at Preselio Club and Menlo Park Club, both in San Francisco, for three and two years respectively.
 He enjoyed the experience at Menlo more.
 He also played in professional tournaments in California, finishing in third place at Del Monte and fourth place at Ingleside.
 He was in the money at every event he played in America.

 In 1912, Douglas arrived in New Zealand.
 He started his career at the Nelson Club.
 Douglas was supposed to be introduced to the New Zealand golf world through a match with leading golfer Joe Clements.
 However, in a "preliminary" session, Clements was so intimidated with Douglas' talents that he called the match off.
 In 1913, Douglas won the New Zealand Open for the first time.
 In 1914, he played in the tournament again.
 He was five shots behind A.D.S.
 Duncan entering the final round at Auckland Golf Club.
 He came back, however, and defeated Duncan to successfully defend his championship.
 At the Heretaunga tournament, he performed another great comeback.
-After two rounds, he was either 10 or 13 shots back.
+After two rounds, he was well back of the lead.
 Douglas, however, finished with rounds of 70 and 71 to narrowly defeat the second round leader, Shirley Isles.
 He finished at 296.
 He also won the Auckland tournament that year.

 In 1915, Douglas was conscripted by the United Kingdom to serve in World War I. He served for the N.Z.E.F. in France for three and half years with the Rifle Brigade.
 He did not play golf during this period.
 His service ended in 1919.